Hydway/COM6911/run on HPC/README.md

 In addition, I optimized the bash script so that it can be more perfectly adapted to HPC, but the hyperparameters in bash need to be further optimized in future experiments.

-Here are the steps on 'how to run this project on HPC':
+Here are the steps about 'how to run this project on HPC':

 #### Create a virtual environment called `dgml`：